llyas36/j-flavour-food-delivery/README.md

    git clone https://github.com/llyas36/j-flavour-food-delivery.git
 2. Set up the MySQL database.
 You can import the provided SQL file to create the necessary tables.
 3. Configure the database connection in the db/dbconnection.php file with your MySQL credentials.

+📧 Contact
+Feel free to connect with me if you have any questions or feedback!